JupiterOne/starbase/docker/README.md

 default username to `neo4j` and the default password to `devpass`.

-The provided Neo4j configuration includes access to the standard Neo4j command set as well as the Graph Data Science and APOC libraries.
+The provided Neo4j configuration includes access to the standard Neo4j command set.
+Additionally, the `yarn neo4j:start:plugins` command will start the Neo4j instance including the Graph Data Science and APOC libraries.
 For more information on their included functionality and proper use, see their docuementation here:

 [Graph Data Science (GDS)](https://neo4j.com/docs/graph-data-science/current/)